vrushti-mody/Medi.co/README.md

 [![Issues](https://img.shields.io/github/issues-raw/vrushti-mody/Medi.co)](https://github.com/vrushti-mody/Medi.co/issues)

-Medi.co aimstTo make the appointment booking process seamless and create a community to educate users with the help of health tips, first aid advice, fitness tips and much more
+Medi.co aims to make the appointment booking process seamless and create a community to educate users with the help of health tips, first aid advice, fitness tips and much more

 ## How is this tool helpful?